Joseph Frank Payne: Written works

 Payne wrote articles on the history of medicine in the Encyclopædia Britannica, and in Clifford Allbutt's System of Medicine (vol. i.
 1905), besides several lives in this Dictionary.
 During the spring of 1909 he delivered a course of lectures on Galen and Greek medicine at the request of the delegates of the Common University Fund at Oxford.
 His last historical work was entitled 'History of the College Club,' and was privately printed in 1909.
 In 1907, Payne sought approval from the council of the Royal Society of Medicine to include regular discussions on the history of medicine.

 In 1875 Payne edited Charles Handfield Jones and Edward Henry Sieveking's Manual of Pathological Anatomy, and in 1888 published a Manual of General Pathology.
 He read papers before the Pathological Society, of which he became president in 1897.
 He delivered at the College of Physicians in 1901 the Lumleian lectures On Cancer, especially of the Internal Organs.

 Payne wrote articles on plague in the Encyclopædia Britannica, ninth edition, St. Thomas's Hospital Reports, Quarterly Review (October 1901), and Allbutt's System of Medicine, vol. 2, 1907.
 He printed in 1894, with an introduction on the history of the plague, the Loimographia of the apothecary William Boghurst, who witnessed the London plague of 1665, from the manuscript in the Sloane collection.
 He made contributions to the Transactions of the Epidemiological Society, of which he was president in 1892-3.
 In 1889 he published Observations on some Rare Diseases of the Skin, and was president of the Dermatological Society (1892-3); papers by him are in its Transactions.

-Family
+Failing health interrupted Payne's writing in his last year.

+Personal life

 Payner married, on 1 September 1882, Helen, daughter of the Hon.
 John Macpherson of Melbourne, Victoria, by whom he had one son and three daughters.
+He lived at 78 Wimpole Street while engaged in practice, and after his retirement at New Barnet.
+He served on the committee of the London Library.